tigerwill90/fox/README.md

 nor the 253-character limit for the full hostname.
 Internationalized domain names (IDNs) should be specified using an ASCII (Punycode) representation.

-The DNS specification permits a trailing period to be used to denote the root, e.g., `example.com` and `example.com.` are equivalent, but the latter is more explicit and is required to be accepted by applications.
-Fox will reject route registered with trailing period.
-However, the router will automatically strip any trailing period from incoming request host so it can match the route regardless of a trailing period.
-Note that FQDN (with trailing period) does not play well with golang TLS stdlib (see traefik/traefik#9157 (comment)).

 #### Priority rules

 The router is designed to balance routing flexibility, performance, and predictability.
 Internally, it uses a radix tree to